theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart4.md

 - [x] Table of genes and identified functions (tip: very useful when you have metatranscriptomes!)
 - [x] All identified rRNAs (do we have a 16S rRNA gene?)

 ## 11- What do we do with these genomes?
-The case of E. coli using tools introduced in the first days of the workshop

 Let's create a new directory called `Population_genomes` and copy the MAGs there: